agdamsbo/au-quarto-dissertation/README.md

 # quarto-dissertation

 This is a Quarto extension that renders a PDF of a dissertation/thesis that roughly follows the [Vanderbilt University Dissertation template](https://www.overleaf.com/latex/templates/vanderbilt-university-dissertation-template/fmqpcfjqtgyq).
-It is built upon Dr. Alberto Guzman's template for Pitt.
+I created it by building upon the work of [Dr. Alberto Guzman's template for Pitt](https://github.com/alberto-guzman/quarto-dissertation).

 The extension primarily works using Quarto and a series of LaTeX partials found in the `tex` folder.
 To use, you will need to modify within the tex folder: